pacuna/old_pacuna.github.io/_posts/2016-06-03-rails-and-jwt.markdown

 Great!
 If you hit that URL in you're browser you should also see the JSON response.
 If you don't see the response, make sure you're passing the correct credentials when getting the token

-You're final controller should look like this:
+Your final controller should look like this:

 ```
 class ArticlesController < ApplicationController